 LeGrande Gardner, Ph.D.

-Dr. LeGrande Gardner, Ph.D. is an Instructor in the Criminology Department at the University of South Florida.
-He serves as Director of the Cybercrime MS Degree Program and administrates the Graduate Certificate Program in Digital Forensics.
+Dr. LeGrande Gardner, Ph.D. is an Associate Professor of Instruction in the Criminology Department at the University of South Florida.
+He also serves as Director of the Cybercrime MS Degree Program and administrates the Graduate Certificate Program in Digital Forensics.
 He is also the Program Director of the Digital Forensics Concentration for the MS Degree in Cybersecurity at USF.
 Dr. Gardner develops and teaches digital forensics courses in both programs.
 He earned his doctorate in 1984 from Virginia Polytechnic Institute and State University.
 Prior to becoming a full-time faculty member at USF, he served as a sworn law enforcement officer for over 26 years with experience in both federal and local agencies, to include an appointment as a Special Agent with the Federal Bureau of Investigation (FBI).